Drugs, Alcohol and Smoking: Georgia

 - Employers may implement and enforce policies that prohibit the use, sale, possession, distribution, purchase and cultivation of drugs and alcohol in the workplace.
 See Drug and Alcohol Policies.

 - Private employers in Georgia are not prohibited from conducting drug and alcohol testing in the workplace.
-See Testing.
+See Drug and Alcohol Testing.

 - The Georgia Smokefree Air Act bans smoking in all enclosed areas within places of employment.
 See Smoking.